 Based on the concentrations of the main inorganic ions in relation to gastric juice acidity, different hypotheses concerning the mechanism of gastric secretion of acid have been proposed.
 Hollander (1952) suggested that gastric juice is composed of two components, an acid component with a high hydrogen ion concentration produced by the parietal cells, and a neutral component with sodium as the main cation from the chief or peptic and from the mucous cells.
 This non-parietal component was supposed to be rather constant and stimulation of gastric secretion of acid should be mainly achieved by an increased parietal cell secretion.
 This two-component view explains that sodium and hydrogen ion concentration are inversely related, according to gastric secretory rate.
-Hirschowitz (1961) proposed that part of the reciprocal relationship between sodium and hydrogen ions, which process would be more important at a lower gastric secretory rate.
+Hirschowitz (1961) proposed that part of the reciprocal relationship between sodium and hydrogen ion concentration could be caused by an exchange of sodium ions against secreted hydrogen ions, which process would be more important at a lower gastric secretory rate.